WPCJATH/Image_Inpainting/README.md

 # Course Project of IEMS5726 Data Science in Practice (Fall 2023)
 Here is the course project files of WANG XIANGZHI.
 The topic is Image Inpainting under Deep Image Processing.
-This specific project, provides full pipeline of both non-deep and deep learning methods on image inpainting tasks.
+This specific project provides full pipeline of both non-deep and deep learning methods on image inpainting tasks.

 All references are well-citated, and all codes are well documented and commented.
-This project is under [MIT License](#license), and doesn't disclosure any sensitive and copyright-protected information about the course and lecturer.
+This project is under [MIT License](#license), and doesn't disclose any sensitive and copyright-protected information about the course and lecturer.

 **Date of Creation:** Dec-16-2023
 **Github URL:** https://github.com/WPCJATH/Image_Inpainting